isaacwalsham/software_engineering_coursework/docs/user-stories.md

 # User Stories

-Use the format:
+All user stories follow the format:

-> As a \<user>, I want \<goal> so that \<reason>.
+> As a <user>, I want <goal>, so that <reason>.

 ## Story List

+### US-01 – Module and Deadline Import
+> As Steve,
-1. US-01:As Steve, I want to import my modules and deadline from the provided UEA data file, so that I can see all my coursework dealines in one place and start planning my semester.
+> I want to import my modules and deadlines from the provided UEA data file,
+> so that I can see all my coursework deadlines in one place and begin planning my semester effectively.

+### US-02 – Study Session Logging
+> As Michelle,
-2. US-02:As Michelle, I want to log my study sessions against specific tasks, so I can track my actual progress towards each assessment deadline.
+> I want to log my study sessions against specific tasks,
+> so that I can track my actual progress towards each assessment deadline.

+### US-03 – Workload Visualisation
+> As Ben,
-3. US-03:As Ben, I want to view my semester workload on a gantt chart and dashboard so that I can identify busy periods,task dependancies and progress across all my modules.
+> I want to view my semester workload on a Gantt chart and dashboard,
+> so that I can identify busy periods, task dependencies, and track progress across all my modules.

+### US-04 – Task Breakdown
+> As Steve,
-4. US-04:As Steve, I want to the system to break my coursework into smaller tasks, so I can make a realistic semester plan instead of cramming.
+> I want the system to help me break coursework into smaller tasks,
+> so that I can create a realistic semester plan instead of cramming close to deadlines.

+### US-05 – Module-Level Progress Overview
+> As Michelle,
-5. US-05:As Michelle, I want to see a dashboard showing my progress percentage per module, so I can prioritise the assignments im falling behind schedule in.
+> I want to see a dashboard showing my progress percentage per module,

-(You can add IDs like US-01, US-02 if you want.)

-## Notes
+> so that I can prioritise the assignments where I am falling behind schedule.

+# Acceptance Notes (Initial Behaviour Scenarios)

+The following scenarios outline example validation conditions for selected stories.

-1. US-01 Steve - Data imports
+## US-01 – Data Import

-Given: Steve is on the import page
+**Given** Steve is on the module import page
-When: he uploads a valid UEA data file
+**When** he uploads a valid UEA data file
-Then: all module deadlines appear in the system without manual entry.
+**Then** all module names, coursework, and deadlines appear in the system without requiring manual entry

-2. US-02 Michelle - Logging sessions
+## US-02 – Study Session Logging

-Given: Michelle has an active assessment task
+**Given** Michelle has an active assessment task
-When: she enters a study session duration and saves it
+**When** she enters a study session duration and saves it
-Then: her progress percentage for that specific module increases
+**Then** the progress percentage for that specific task (and relevant module) updates accordingly

-3. US-03 Ben - Gantt chart
+## US-03 – Gantt Chart Visualisation

- Given: Ben is viewing the Gantt chart,
+**Given** Ben is viewing the Gantt chart
- When: a task is past its deadline
+**When** a task passes its deadline without being completed
- Then: that task is highlighted in a different color to indicate it is overdue (Any assumptions, constraints, or questions.)
+**Then** that task is highlighted in a different colour to indicate it is overdue

+# Assumptions and Constraints

+- The UEA data file follows an agreed, valid structure.
+- Progress percentages are calculated based on measurable task requirements (e.g., hours required vs. hours completed).
+- Deadline comparisons use system time.
+- Visual indicators (e.g., colour changes) must be clearly distinguishable and accessible.